Skip to main content

 Wait with exponential backoff

-Start with a short delay and double it on each consecutive 429, up to a maximum.
+If the response includes Retry-After, wait at least that long.
+Otherwise start with a short delay and double it on each consecutive 429, up to a maximum.
 Add random jitter to avoid thundering-herd retries from parallel processes.

 async function retryWithBackoff(fn, maxRetries = 5) {